engraroojfatima/Battery-SoC-Estimation-under-Current-Sensor-Bias-Augmented-EKF-Approach/README.md

 This will simulate 3600 s of a dynamic discharge profile, run both estimators, and produce three comparison figures (SoC estimate, SoC error, current bias estimate).

-The Simulink model (`simulink/battery_truth_model.slx`) reproduces the ground-truth generation portion only (SoC and Vt from a given current input) as a block-diagram equivalent of the MATLAB truth model.

 ## Results